 The beauty of choosing a student house is you can pick the perfect house and location, and often you’ll find that most cities have areas that are popular with students too, meaning you can still live in a student ‘hub’.

 The fact that many student hall prices includes bills can also bump the price up

 Bills are often a lot cheaper to sort out when you find them yourself, and living in a house gives you the flexibility to find the right bill package for you.
 Split the Bills helps you and manages this process, did you know that you can get a quote with Split The Bills for your house for next year?

-We have a range of packages that can be tailored to your needs, from unlimited energy to super fast broadband, and more.
+We have a range of packages that can be tailored to your needs, from risk-free energy to super fast broadband, and more.